jef/streetmerchant/docs/index.md

 - **Checks stock continuously** -- runs 24/7, 365, looking for the items you want.
 - **Ready for checkout** -- ability to add to cart when available and even opens the browser for you.
+- **Live dashboard** -- optional web interface with a matrix view of selected stores and series, filter controls, dotenv editing, and restart control.
 - **Notifications galore** -- when you're not by your computer, worry free with notifications to most platforms and devices when an item comes in stock.

 ## Getting started